1855 Grand National: The Race

-Olliver again kicked on with Bastion opening a good lead as he crossed Proceed's Lane, again opting to try and take a different route to Bechers from everyone else, this time joined by Larry Byrne on Boundaway.
+Olliver again kicked on with Bastion opening a good lead as he crossed Proceed's Lane, again opting to try to take a different route to Bechers from everyone else, this time joined by Larry Byrne on Boundaway.
 However Olliver's mount fell at the fence before Becher's.

 Freetrader was now in front of Wanderer, Trout and Dangerous as they took the brook while Miss Mowbray had been making steady progress, looking set to mount a good challenge when she clipped the top of the brook and suffered a horribly heavy fall that instantly broke both her neck and back.
 Sam Darling was hurled unconscious to the turf, brought round by a kick from a passing rival.

 Eascape, Little Charley and Needwood were all unfortunate to exit the race at the fence before the extreme turn when Trout dislodged a post on the fence, taking the following three runners out of the contest, while Cutaway and Half And Half were now toiling, both having gone lame.

 At the extreme turn Wanderer took it up from Maurice Daley, Freetrader, Boundaway, Dangerous, Trout, Janus and Burnt Sienna who had been creeping steadily closer after having been left badly at the start.
 The Nugget and Maley were the only others still in touch with Garland adrift at the rear with the remounted Bastion.

 Trout, Burnt Sienna, The Nugget and Maley faded along the canal side to leave Wanderer, Freetrader, Maurice Daley, Janus, Boundaway and Dangerous to fight out the finish.

-John Hanlon eased Wanderer a little on the turn for home to try and save something for the long run in as Freetrader and Maurice Daley disputed the lead going into the final two hurdles.
+John Hanlon eased Wanderer a little on the turn for home to try to save something for the long run in as Freetrader and Maurice Daley disputed the lead going into the final two hurdles.
 Both struck the final flight, assisting Wanderer as he jumped cleanly before coming upsides and then passing both Maurice Daley and Freetrader, The latter tried to rally and make a race of it but the energy Hanlon saved on his mount came into play, keeping Freetrader at arms length to win cleverly by two lengths, with Maurice Daley a further four lengths down in third.
 Janus was a distance fourth, himself a distance clear of Dangerous.
 Burnt Sienna was next, ahead of The Nugget in seventh, completing the course solely to win a bet over Garland who was next with Boundaway walking in last.
 Bastion, Trout and Maley pulled up before reaching the final hurdle, walking in without passing the post.
 The race was completed in a time of ten minutes, twenty-five seconds.